Table of Contents

 By inherent design, Kendane͡ivash is not a spoken language, but an encoded one.
-It's more comparable to UTF-8 Japanese characters than it is comparable to the rendering of said characters.
+It's more comparable to UTF-8 Japanese characters than it is comparable to the rendering of Japanese glyphs.
 Indeed, glyphal alphabets for Kendane͡ivash vary from place to place, and pronunciation often starkly differs between cultures, where Kendane͡ivash is spoken at all.
 It's just as likely someone might encode Kendane͡ivash into light pulses or gestures.

 If the mode of communication is not clear, the person initiating a conversation will begin with a recital of the Kendane͡ivash numerals until the other party acknowledges (or the initiator begins to suspect the mode of communication chosen is so unclear that the other party isn't even aware that communication is being attempted (or the communication attempt is outright invisible to their sensors)).

 - Word formation (see also: numbers and elements)

 Threadwielders immersed in cultures tend to be multi-lingual, but since they cannot expect other Threadwielders to have the same background, their language tends to be maintained as a lingua franca between them, and they fall back to it whenever they visit one another for the first few times.